 Key Action 1 – Adult Education

-Mobility projects in the field of Adult Education provide an opportunity for schools and organisations, active in the field, to receive funding to organise learning mobility activities that contribute to achieving their objectives and their internationalisation.
+Mobility projects in the field of Adult Education provide an opportunity for schools and organisations, active in the field of ADU, to receive funding to organise learning mobility activities that contribute to achieving their objectives and their internationalisation.

 Interested parties can apply for funding as sending organisations in the following two ways: